Super Bowl 2025 : Une finale explosive, un Kendrick Lamar en feu et la fin d’un règne !

 Super Bowl 2025: An explosive final, a blazing Kendrick Lamar, and the end of a reign!

-The 59th Super Bowl delivered an intense spectacle, both on and off the field.
+The 59th Super Bowl delivered an intense show, both on and off the field.
 The Philadelphia Eagles swept the Kansas City Chiefs (40-22), ending Patrick Mahomes’ hopes for a three-peat.
 Jalen Hurts dominated the game and was crowned MVP.
 At halftime, Kendrick Lamar delivered a spectacular show, while in the stands, Taylor Swift was booed under the watchful eyes of a mocking Donald Trump.
 A final that will go down in history.

 The Super Bowl, an extraordinary global event!